All Episodes

 What would Snowden show up for?

-To talk to them, yeah, but there's also going to be all kinds of authorities that would grab that guy away from all the journalists' friends of Snowden's that love that guy.
+Yeah, but there's also going to be all kinds of authorities that would grab that guy away from all the journalists' friends of Snowden's that love that guy.

-I don't think Snowden's gonna show up.
+I don't think Snowden's going to show up.

-How many of you heard the NBC or heard about either one, the NBC News report that said the first time in Sochi after you arrived, when you turned on your telephone or your computer, you were immediately being hacked.
+How many of you heard the NBC or heard about either one, the NBC News report that said the first time in Sochi after you arrived when you turned on your telephone or your computer, you were immediately being hacked?

-Was Richard Engel at NBC News on the NBC Nightly News with Brian Williams.
+It was Richard Engel at NBC News on the NBC Nightly News with Brian Williams.

 Story went viral all over the world.